 |Offline playback||Only Premium users can listen to music offline.||Only Paying subscribers can listen to music offline.||Available only with an Unlimited subscription.||No|

-The table above introduces Apple Music Converters.
+The above contents introduces some on-demanding music streaming services.
 There are also converters for iTunes videos, for example, M4VGear DRM Media Converter.
 It can convert iTunes videos to popular formats like MP4 losslessly in a 20X speed, while keeping all the audio track and subtitles.
 Then you can enjoy your iTunes videos on non-Apple devices.